 A variety of events may result in a power outage.
-If there is a loss of electricity:
+If there is a loss of electricity, refer to the guidance below:

-- Each classroom has a flashlight to enhance emergency lights. - Staff are to keep students / visitors in place. - Staff will check with Administration about status (notification of maintenance and/or PG & E). - Administration will determine continuation of activities vs. evacuation of facility.
+- Individuals in classrooms have access to a flashlight to enhance emergency lights. - Staff are to keep students and/or visitors in place. - Staff will check with administration about status (notification of maintenance and/or PG & E). - Administration will determine continuation of activities vs. evacuation of facility.